 Sapphire is a common stone that everyone has heard of and seen, but what people don’t know is that sapphire comes in a variety of different colors, not just the standard blue.
 One of the rarest colors of this gemstone is green.

 This post is all about what you want ever to know pertaining to Green Sapphire.
-If you find it useful, don’t forget to click “like” and share.
+If you find it useful, don’t forget to do share.
 Let’s get it started!

 Even though it is a sapphire, the color of the gemstone means that it will have different properties (metaphysical) and vibrational patterns than that of its family.
 Corundum is an aluminum oxide mineral that is said to occur in prismatic tabular or rhombohedral, or bipyramidal crystals; which can be opaque or transport, depending on the properties.
 This name is originated from India and is used to define opaque gemstones (this involves all dull colors).
 All corundum’s that you will find will be sapphires, except the red one, which will always be a Ruby.

 It is said that the green sapphire is not only pleasing to the eyes, but it also is helpful for people who are searching for a spiritual side of themselves.
 It helps build tranquility as well.
 Also, all sapphires are said to be a stone of wisdom; they are said to help people achieve clarity, self-awareness, and better intuition.
 This stone, along with its family is a symbol of strength, great fortune, power, and clarity.
 It is also thought that it helps people who are looking for spiritual insight as well.

 To get the best benefits of green sapphire, it is usually a good idea to wear it.
 The green sapphire rings, particularly the engagement rings are the most popular choice.